Here’s How to Handle a Dead Animal in Your Vent

 Once the animal is removed and the area is cleaned, you should consider follow-up steps.
 A thorough inspection of your system and ductwork could reveal how the animal was able to enter your ductwork in the first place and is likely to uncover duct leaks that are also robbing you of energy efficiency.
 If your next system tune-up is still several weeks away, it’s a good idea to go ahead and schedule an inspection of your vents.

-You might also want to schedule professional duct cleaning, which can thoroughly scrub and disinfect most duct surfaces.
-This is often the best way to get rid of any lingering odors and offer peace of mind about bacteria or viruses the dead animal may have left behind.
+Sometimes, removing the carcass of the rat or mouse is not enough to eliminate the smell.
+The best solution for lingering smell from a dead rodent is professional duct cleaning.
+Pros can thoroughly scrub and disinfect most duct surfaces.
+This is often the best way to get rid of any lingering odors and offers peace of mind about bacteria or viruses the dead animal may have left behind.